OneGneissGuy/aquarius/README.md

 ## AQUARIUS

-a python pacakage that reads in Aqurius csv data files into python pandas dataframes
+set of python helper functions that read in Aqurius csv data files into a python pandas dataframe